 Expats may face some culture shock in Belgium, especially when they first arrive.
-Most notably, there are two main languages and two very different cultures all wrapped up in one fairly small country.
+Most notably, there are three main languages and many different cultures all wrapped up in one fairly small country.

-The northern half of Belgium is occupied by the Flemish, who speak Dutch, whereas the southern half is mostly occupied by the French-speaking Walloons.
-This is a result of the troubled history of the region that is now Belgium, which has been invaded, occupied and colonised many times.
+The northern half of Belgium is occupied by the Flemings, who speak Dutch, whereas the southern half is mostly occupied by the French-speaking Walloons.
+This is a result of the troubled history of the region that is now Belgium, which has been invaded and occupied many times.
 The country as it exists today has only been around since the mid-1800s.

-The differences don’t stop at language, and can be striking if one travels north into the Flemish areas or south into Wallonia.
-The buildings are different, the people are different, and the two communities generally have different traits, so it can feel like two countries divided in half.
+The cultural and linguistic differences can be striking if one travels north into the Flemish areas or south into Wallonia.
+The buildings are different, the people are different, and the two communities generally have different traits, so it can sometimes feel like a country divided in half.

-The general perception is that the Flemish are more industrious and serious; they tend to be quieter and more reserved.
-The Walloons are known to be more relaxed, expressive and easy-going, and outwardly emotional.
+The general perception is that the Flemings are more industrious and serious, as they tend to be quieter and more reserved.
+The Walloons are known to be more relaxed, expressive, easy-going, and outwardly emotional.

-Most Belgians, at least in Brussels, seem to be quite adept with languages and can speak English in addition to their French and Dutch.
-It is a good idea to learn some Dutch or French, depending on which area an expat is going to be living in and the type of work an expat will do.
-But with Brussels being such a cosmopolitan city, other languages are frequently heard, and there are those who don’t speak a word of French or Dutch but still manage to live and work in the country.
+Most Belgians, particularly in Brussels, are adept with languages and can speak English in addition to their French and Dutch.
+It is still a good idea for expats to learn some Dutch or French, depending on the area they are going to be living in and the type of work they will do.

 Expats should note that all Belgian citizens, immigrants, expats and tourists are required to carry some form of identification at all times in Belgium.